footprintanalytics/footprint-web/.github/ISSUE_TEMPLATE/feature-or-project-implementation.md

 ---
 name: Feature or Project Implementation (Internal Use)
 about: This issue is used to track a feature implementation for a solution to a user problem that may span days to weeks to implement.
-This is used by the core Metabase team to project plan and manage work.
+This is used by the core FootPrint team to project plan and manage work.
 title: X - Internal Use - Feature/Project X Implementation
 labels: ".Epic"